Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Installation/Alpha-builds.md

 #### Installing the plugin from a zip file

-* Go to menu:Settings[Plugins] and click the gear icon, click Install Plugin from Disk, select the zip file and install.
+* Go to <ui-path>Settings | Plugins</ui-path> and click the gear icon, click Install Plugin from Disk, select the zip file and install.
 * Make sure to restart IntelliJ.

 ### Subscribing to the alpha channel